caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 expression path_regexp('<regexp>')
 ```

 Like [`path`](#path), but supports regular expressions.
+Write the pattern on the URI-decoded/unescaped form of the path.

+The regular expression language used is RE2, included in Go.
+See the [RE2 syntax reference](https://github.com/google/re2/wiki/Syntax) and the [Go regexp syntax overview](https://pkg.go.dev/regexp/syntax).

 Capture groups can be accessed via [placeholder](/docs/caddyfile/concepts#placeholders) like `{re.name.capture_group}` where `name` is the name of the regular expression (optional, but recommended) and `capture_group` is either the name or number of the capture group in the expression.
 Capture group `0` is the full regexp match, `1` is the first capture group, `2` is the second capture group, and so on.

-The request path is URL-decoded, and cleaned (to collapse doubled-up slashes and directory traversal dots) before matching.
-For example `/foo*` will also match `//foo` and `/%2F/foo`.

-The regular expression language used is RE2, included in Go.
-See the [RE2 syntax reference](https://github.com/google/re2/wiki/Syntax) and the [Go regexp syntax overview](https://pkg.go.dev/regexp/syntax).

-There can only be one `path_regexp` matcher per named matcher.
+There can only be one `path_regexp` pattern per named matcher.

 #### Example: